RamiKrispin/coronavirus/README.md

 version](https://cran.r-project.org/package=coronavirus) is updated
-every month or two, the [Github (Dev) version](https://github.com/RamiKrispin/coronavirus) is updated on a daily bases.
+every month or two, the [Github (Dev) version](https://github.com/RamiKrispin/coronavirus) is updated on a daily basis.
 The `update_dataset` function enables to overcome this gap and keep the installed version with the most recent data available on the Github version: